Skip to main content

 Human History

 The Sierra Maestra mountain range of Santiago de Cuba province has deep historical significance.
 During the Spanish colonial period, the mountains provided refuge for escaped enslaved Africans who established palenques (maroon communities) in remote valleys.
 The area later became famous as the base of operations for Fidel Castro's July 26th Movement guerrilla forces from 1956 to 1959.
-The surrounding region was a center of the Cuban revolutionary struggle, and several historical sites related to this period are found near the reserve.
+The surrounding region was a centre of the Cuban revolutionary struggle, and several historical sites related to this period are found near the reserve.
 Prior to European contact, the region was inhabited by Taíno communities who cultivated the mountain foothills and exploited forest resources.

 Park History